7 Tips to Document Estate Expenses in Accounting

 - Enter the exact amount of the payment.

 - State the time period for the account, such as the date of death through the end of the accounting period.

-Following these tips will ideally ensure that accounting is not rejected due to the manner in which the executor chose to document estate expenses during an accounting period.
+Following these tips will ideally ensure that accounting is not rejected due to the manner in which the executor chooses to document estate expenses during an accounting period.
 For more information about administering an estate in Riverside, call our office today at our toll-free number, (888) 443-6590.
 Or, fill out a contact form on our website to get in contact with us.
 It would be our pleasure to further assist you.